iTroy0/WebP-Converter/README.md

 - 🌙 Modern Dark Mode UI
 - 🛠️ Auto install requirements
 - 🎯 Standalone EXE build supported
+- ▶️ Animated Preview for Selected WebP
+- ⏯️ Pause and Resume Preview Animation

 ---

 # 📥 How to Use